 Other Information

 Tawatinaw River Starts at Helliwell Lake, 68 kilometres southwest of Athabasca in Westlock County.
-It flows north past Rochester, Perryvale and Colinton before meeting the Athabasca River [1].
-The Indigenous name Tawatinaw is First Nations and means the “river dividing the hills” or “valley river” [2].
+It flows north past Rochester, Perryvale and Colinton before joining the Athabasca River [1].
+The Indigenous name Tawatinaw means “river dividing the hills” or “valley river” [2].

 Lewiston was the original name for Perryvale, as it was founded by the Lewis family who moved there from Gibbons in 1905.
 The descendants of the Lewis family still live there and the original barn is still standing [4].
 The post office in the hamlet opened in 1913 with Thomas Lewis as the first postmaster.
 The name was a combination of a relative of Thomas plus ‘vale’ [5].